clevelandjosh/DummyDataMiddleware/README.md

 ### 1. Create the test environment
  - Create users Alice and Bob (Alice is the file owner, Bob will be the bad guy later)
  - Create Alice's files and directories
+ - Create root files and directories as well
  - Set the permissions on the files

 ### 2. Have Bob take a whack at the files